Málaga, Spain (ES)

 There are three Piers, B, C and D. Pier B handles non-European flights, C handles non-Schengen EU flights while D services Schengen flights.

 This terminal is currently undergoing renovations and lacks many modern conveniences such as air conditioning and good restaurants – there is only one café and an Upper Crust.
 It's unlikely you'll travel through here, but if you do, you're better off spending your time in Terminal 3, which is accessible after security by turning right on the Level 1 of Terminal 2.

 Retired with the opening of Terminal 3 in 2010.
 Used as a backup terminal.

 Málaga Airport lies 8km miles south-west of the city centre.

 The best option is to take a local train to the city.
 Line C1 of the RENFE suburban trains connects the airport to downtown Málaga and other locations on the Costa del Sol.
-The trains run every 20 minutes from 06:44 to 00:54 and the trip takes approximately 15 minutes.
+The trains run every 20 minutes and the trip takes approximately 15 minutes to the city centre.

 Take the train towards Fuengirola for Torremolinos and Benalmadena and get off at Maria Zambrano (unless otherwise instructed), which is the main transport hub for the city.

 Cost: EUR 1.80 to Málaga, EUR 2.70 to Fuengirola